sureshmelvinsigera/CSC-330-Object-Oriented-Software-Design/README.md

-# CSC-330-Object-Oriented-Software-Design
+# CSC 330 Object-Oriented Software Design - College of Staten Island
-CSC 330 Object Oriented Software Design
+Large-scale software design issues, object-oriented design paradigms, encapsulation, polymorphism, inheritance, reusability, and specifics of an object-oriented language and associated development tools.
+Students will be required to implement a substantial and well-engineered project using an object-oriented language.
+NOTE: This course has a material fee.